Pokémon: CoroCoro manga, Mew lottery

-Pokemon Blue

-Even after the release of Pokemon Red and Green, Game Freak continued testing their game(s) for the purpose of bug fixing (Note: Shortly after the original release of Red/Green, and before the release of Blue, Game Freak also made a slightly tweaked, new revision of Red/Green, which included bug fixes.
-Newly pressed cartridges shipped to stores subsequently had the updated Red/Green version installed on them.) and training new staff members.
-Trainees were also tasked with creating new sprites for the game.
-The resulting new version was dubbed Pokemon Blue.
-It was originally not meant to be sold.
-Only a small number of handmade copies were made, intended as a special gift to "20 to 100 people".
-After Kubo learned of it, he encouraged Tajiri and Ishihara to allow an official release of Blue.
-President Hiroshi Yamauchi initially rejected this, fearing it would confuse people into believing it was an entirely new Pokemon game.
-Kawaguchi then suggested an alternative, which Yamauchi agreed with: Blue would not receive a normal retail release, but would instead be made available only through mail order for a limited time as a special offer.
-It was announced in the November issue of CoroCoro, which explicitly stated that Blue was not a new game, but rather a special, limited edition to celebrate 1 million sales of Red and Green.
-The offer was a surprisingly big success: 300,000 units were expected to be sold, but more than double that amount was ordered.

 Trading Card Game

 The Pokemon Trading Card Game was one of the first collectible card games (CCGs) developed in Japan.
 Its creation was influenced by Magic: The Gathering, the first CCG in history.
 Indeed, the Pokemon Trading Card Game can be considered a simplified version of Magic.
 First released in the United States in 1993, Magic had gained popularity not just in North America and Europe, but also in Asia.
-Ishihara was fond of playing cards, and had contributed to the development of at least three simple card games designed by Shigesato Itoi and released through Ape, Inc. At the time, Ishihara was particularly interested in Magic: The Gathering.
+Ishihara was fond of playing cards, and had contributed to the development of at least three simple card games designed by Shigesato Itoi and released through Ape, Inc. (Note: Four original card games are known to have been designed by Itoi: Slot Brothers, Edoka, Hanamaru, and Rameka.
+The 1998 book The Secrets of Pokemon states that the last three games were contributed to by Ishihara.)
+At the time, Ishihara was particularly interested in Magic: The Gathering.
 While developing the Pokemon RPG, he realized that the concept behind it could be adapted into a Magic-like CCG.
 The Pokemon Trading Card Game was designed by Ishihara, Akihiko Miura, Kōichi Ōyama, and Takumi Akabane.
 All were former staff members of Ape and had previously worked on EarthBound (1994): Miura was the game's main designer, Ōyama was its art director, and Akabane was one of its chief debuggers.